Mikhail Karasikov

-I am a Machine Learning researcher and engineer at Kaiko.AI, where I train vision transformers (ViTs) and build foundation models (FMs) for computational pathology and other data modalities.
+Previously, I was a Machine Learning researcher and engineer at Kaiko.AI, where I trained Vision Transformers (ViTs) and built foundation models (FMs) for computational pathology and other data modalities.
 This includes large-scale pretraining on diverse datasets, fine-tuning and optimizing the models for various downstream tasks, and making these models robust, interpretable, and useful in clinical practice.

 I completed my PhD at ETH Zurich, where I designed novel algorithms and compressed data structures for indexing petabytes of biological sequences and developed methods scalable to the entire Sequence Read Archive.
 These methods finally made this trove of data accessible for search by sequence at scale and demonstrated the feasibility of making all of life's code easily searchable.